UMM-CSci-4453-S19/lab-7-decaf/README.md

 ```
 We will use the global variables `data` and `processed` to coordinate our asynchronous database queries.
 Both of these variables are hash tables.

-We begin the program similarly to what we did in the lat lab by seting up the connection.
+We begin the program similarly to what we did in the last lab by setting up the connection.
 The `connection.query()` method sets up the SQL query and passes the anonymous callback function that will either deal with the results of the query (if successful), or deal with the consequences of a failure (if there is an error).
 Notice that the anonymous function has three parameters `err`, `rows`, and `fields` which will be filled with values resulting from the interaction with MariaDB.

 Our logic is particularly simple-- if there is an error, report it and close the connection.
 Otherwise our query has returned an array of objects which we will deal with in the function `processDBFs` (discussed below).